alexis-castellanos/ollama-longitudinal-dataset-query-agent/DebugLog.md

 This code now properly handles multiple formats of time periods from the LLM output and ensures they all have the correct " Core" suffix.

-### 2. Updated Filter Application in Query Processing
+### 2. Default to All Waves When None Specified

-Modified the `find_relevant_questions` function in `query_processor.py` to correctly use time periods in filters:
+Modified the `find_relevant_questions` function to use all available waves when no specific time periods are mentioned:

 ```python
 # Apply filters from intent, including time periods